 - The College has the affirmative duty pursuant to Title IX, VAWA, and Campus SaVE Act to take immediate and appropriate action once it knows, or reasonably should have known, of any Prohibited Acts in any of its educational programs and activities.
 The College will act on any complaint of sexual misconduct in order to resolve such complaints promptly and equitably.
-Reports of Title IX Complaints may be made 24 hours, 7 days a week by contacting the Title IX Coordinator via telephone, email, or U.S. Mail; Title IX Coordinator listed above.
+Reports of Title IX Complaints may be made 24 hours, 7 days a week by contacting the Title IX Coordinator via telephone, the Title IX report form or U.S. Mail; Title IX Coordinator listed above.

 - In the event that a member of the College community requests complete confidentiality and anonymity about experiencing an act of sex discrimination, sexual harassment, sexual violence, domestic violence, dating violence or stalking, the College will refer that individual to Delaware County Women Against Rape (“Delcowar”) or other licensed counseling professionals to whom the legal privilege of confidential communications attaches.
 The College has an ongoing agreement with Delaware County Women Against Rape whereby a member of the College community may speak to Delcowar, or in the case of an employee, also with someone through the College’s Employee Assistance Program.